I clearly remember, back in the mid-80s, when Citi decided to move from a 35-hour workweek…

 BTW, how do you spell “wry”, as in “wry smile”?

-Getting people to agree with what you know & believe is truly best for everyone, but having them believe that they arrived at that decision by themselves.
+Leading people often involves getting your people to agree with what you sincerely know is truly best for everyone, but having them as an active partner in helping to arrive at that decision.

 And you’re not really brainwashing nor strong-arming them.